-MetaSlider has a “Smart Pad” option which allows to have a slideshow with a mixture of different image sizes.
-Each image will display in it’s original orientation.
+MetaSlider has a “Smart Pad” option which allows you to have a slideshow with a mixture of different image sizes.
+Each image will display in its original orientation.

 Smart Pad will disable MetaSlider’s cropping features.
 Instead, Smart Pad will automatically add padding to portrait images.

 In this guide, I’ll introduce you to how Smart Pad works.

 Table of Contents for this post

 - Inside your slideshow, look for the “Advanced Settings” area.

 - Under “Image Crop”, choose “Disabled (Smart Pad)”.

 - Please note that the Smart Pad option is only compatible with Flex Slider, so you’ll need to make sure you’re using that slideshow library.

 To show you how Smart Pad works, I’ve created a slideshow with one portrait and one landscape image.
 This screenshot below shows how the landscape image appears:

 This next screenshot shows how the portrait image appears in the same slideshow.
 The image maintains the correct height and width ratio and also doesn’t disrupt the size of the slideshow.
 Smart Pad has automatically added the correct amount of padding to this portrait image.